dronekit/dronekit-python/docs/guide/migrating.rst

 You must specify the target vehicle address in your script (in DKPY 1.x this was done when you launched MAVProxy).

-The code fragment below shows how you import the :py:func:`connect() <droneapi.lib.connect>` method and use it to return a connected :py:class:`Vehicle <droneapi.lib.Vehicle>` object.
+The code fragment below shows how you import the :py:func:`connect() <dronekit.lib.connect>` method and use it to return a connected :py:class:`Vehicle <dronekit.lib.Vehicle>` object.
 The address string passed to ``connect()`` takes the same values as were passed to MAVProxy when setting up a connection in DKPY 1.x (in this case, a SITL instance running on the same computer).

 .. code:: python

-    from droneapi import connect
+    from dronekit import connect

     # Connect to the Vehicle
     vehicle = connect('127.0.0.1:14550')